igoltz/babeliumproject_moodle-assignsubmission_babelium/README.md

 Cloning the repository
 ----------------------
-To run the development version of Babelium first clone the git repository:
+To run the development version of Babelium first clone the git repository.

 	$ git clone git://github.com/babeliumproject/babeliumproject.git babeliumproject

 Now the entire project should be in the `babeliumproject/` directory.

 Installing the Mooodle 1.9 plugin